samyuh/feup-laig/README.md

 For more information about our project visit the repository of our project [here](https://github.com/Samuuuh/plog-taiji).

+The manual of our game can be seen [here](./TP3/scenes/docs/manual.pdf).

 > Official Game Rules: https://nestorgames.com/rulebooks/TAIJI_EN4.pdf

 ### Strong points of our project